GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

 **FFT channel:** 2D FFT magnitude spectrum (log-scaled, normalized) computed from grayscale image.
 Captures global frequency patterns and periodic texture structure correlated with moisture-induced surface changes.

-**Wavelet channels:** Single-level Haar DWT producing three detail sub-bands — horizontal (cH), vertical (cV), and diagonal (cD) — each resized to input spatial dimensions via bilinear interpolation.
+**Wavelet channels:** Single-level Haar DWT producing three detail sub-bands — horizontal (cH), vertical (cV), and diagonal (cD), each resized to input spatial dimensions via bilinear interpolation.
 Captures multi-scale local frequency detail at different orientations.

 ---

 ## Training Configuration

 **Why these hyperparameters:** AdamW at 2e-5 LR was chosen to match the ViT Phase 2 optimizer exactly, ensuring the comparison is not confounded by optimizer differences.
 Weight decay 0.01 and Dropout 0.3 mirror ViT Phase 1 regularization settings.
 Batch size 16 was constrained by RTX 3090 memory with the 7-channel FFT/Wavelet variants.
-80 epochs was chosen after the laser crop progression showed convergence between epochs 54–80 — running to 80 ensures no model is stopped before its natural plateau.
+80 epochs was chosen after the laser crop progression showed convergence between epochs 54 - 80, running to 80 ensures no model is stopped before its natural plateau.
 CosineAnnealingLR with 100 warmup steps was chosen over step decay to allow smoother early-epoch learning given the small dataset size.

 | Parameter | Value | Rationale |
 |---|---|---|